4till2/solidmark/README.md

 The original React app has many dependencies, and features (ie. extensions) which we are not using for the time being, but for the sake of this project
 I have left all previous code intact (except as mentioned).

+After installing the dependencies you can run a local environment with `npm start`.

 #### Summary
 In total, I spent about 20 hours on this project.
 The estimated time breakdown is as follows.
 - 40% working through Solid documentation including protocol, vocabulary and implementation specifics